chandra2117/Depth-first-search/README.md

 ## Program:

 ```
-#taking input nodes as numbers
+#taking input nodes as alphabets
 from collections import deque
 from collections import defaultdict